KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Unauthorised Access.md

         For example, biometrics is used to identify a user by fingerprint or voice.
 Other characteristics used include the face, iris, retina, and DNA.

-        The use of biometric identification is more secure as the physical character- istics measured are typically unique to the individual and cannot be easily replicated.
+        The use of biometric identification is more secure as the physical characteristics measured are typically unique to the individual and cannot be easily replicated.
 Thus, it helps prevent attempts to establish fraudulent identities and identity theft.

         However, biometric identification cannot be changed and is permenantly compromised if the biometric data is stolen.